Source-robotics/Spectral-BLDC-docs/docs/apage7_can.md

 Bits **6 - 1** of the CAN ID represent Command ID.<br />
 Command IDs can range from 0 - 63.

 Bit **0** represents error bit.
 If spectral micro BLDC controller has any active error this bit will be set to 1.
+Note this bit is send always by the driver and is independent about the command ID and data.

 Node with smallest Node ID is strongest in CAN bus arbitration.

-If you want to learn more about CAN bus we recommend you read this [article!]()
+**If you want to learn more about CAN bus we recommend you read this [article!]()**

+**You can our [Python CAN bus API](https://github.com/PCrnjak/Spectral-BLDC-Python/tree/main) to communicate with your Spectral BLDC controllers!** <br />
+**If you want a simple examples on how to write Python scripts to control your motor over CAN [check this guide!](https://source-robotics.github.io/Spectral-BLDC-docs/Guides/Python%20guide/)**

+!!!
+Note annotate ""

 ## **List of commands**

 !!!
-Tip annotate "**Messages prefixed with Send are messages that the host can send to the Spectral BLDC controller.**"
+Tip annotate "**Messages prefixed with Send are messages that the host can send to the Spectral BLDC controller.
+Note that to some of these messages the driver will respond with pre-defined message prefixed with Respond**"
 !!!
 Note annotate "**Messages prefixed with Respond  are messages that the Spectral BLDC controller can send to the host.**"
 !!!
-Danger annotate "** Messages prefixed with Send_Respond are messages that host can request from BLDC controller and it will respond with the desired data packet with the same Command ID as recived command.
-Host is sending these msgs with RTR bit and Spectral is responding with RTR 0 and some data packet. **"
+Danger annotate "**Messages prefixed with Send_Respond are messages that host can request from BLDC controller and it will respond with the desired data packet with the same Command ID as recived command.
+Host is sending these msgs with RTR bit and Spectral is responding with RTR 0 and some data packet.**"

  Command ID | Name | Type | Data